KeraGuo/KeraGuo/README.md

 - 📫 How to reach me: keraguo06@gmail.com

+-->
+- 🔭 I’m currently a high schooler in nyc
+- 🌱 loves writing, philosophy, swimming...
+- 💬 Happy to chat about anything
+- 📫 How to reach me: keraguo06@gmail.com

--->happy you're here reading my life philosophy lol
+Happy you're here reading my life philosophy lol